tau-OS/devdocs/docs/hig/patterns/overlay_button.md

 ![](/assets/overlay_button.png)

-Use a Overlay Button for the most important action on a screen.
-The Overlay Button appears in front of all other content on screen, and is recognizable for its circle shape and icon in the center.
-Only use a Overlay Button for presenting a screen's primary action.
+Use a Overlay Button for the most important action on a Window.
+The Overlay Button appears in front of all other content on Window, and is recognizable for its circle shape and icon in the center.
+Only use a Overlay Button for presenting a Window's primary action.
 The Overlay Button can be aligned left, center, or right.

 There are 3 sizes of Overlay Buttons, Normal being the default: